Many or all companies we feature compensate us. Compensation and editorial

 What to look for: A prepayment penalty may be a percentage of the loan amount or a fixed amount based on the total interest you’d pay over the life of the loan.

-Most top personal loans don’t charge a prepayment penalty, but thoroughly reviewing the loan agreement is still a good idea to avoid surprises.
+Most top personal loans don’t charge a prepayment penalty, but review the loan agreement to avoid surprises.

 Funding time

-Funding time is the time it takes to receive your loan money from the lender.
+Funding time is how long it takes to get your loan money from the lender.

-What to look for: With online lenders, you can typically expect to receive the money within a day or two of approval.
+What to look for: With online lenders, you can expect to receive the money within a day or two of approval.
 Some offer same-day funding.
-With traditional banks and credit unions, it could take up to a week.
+Traditional banks and credit unions could take up to a week.

-Personal loans are available to borrowers across the credit spectrum, but each lender has criteria for determining whether you qualify, how much you can borrow, and what your interest rate and fees will be.
+Personal loans are available to borrowers across the credit spectrum, but each lender has criteria for determining whether you qualify, how much you can borrow, and your interest rate and fees.

 What to look for: Lenders typically consider three factors:

-Before applying for a personal loan, checking your credit score using a free service to gauge your approval odds is a good idea.
+Before applying for a personal loan, check your credit score using a free service to gauge your approval odds.

 Loan amounts and limits